darinz/DL/08_Generative_Models/01_gans.md

 2. **Generator's goal:** Fool the discriminator by generating samples that look real.
 3. **Minimax game:** The generator and discriminator update their parameters in turns, each trying to outsmart the other.

+> **Explanation:**
+> GANs are trained as a two-player game: the generator tries to create realistic data, while the discriminator tries to distinguish real from fake.
+Training continues until the generator produces data indistinguishable from real data.

+> **Common Pitfall:**
-> **Common Pitfall:** If the discriminator becomes too strong, the generator's gradients vanish, making training unstable.
+> If the discriminator becomes too strong, the generator's gradients vanish, making training unstable.

 ## 3. Training Process